canalplus/rx-player/doc/api/Player_Events.md

 _payload type_: `Array.<Object>`

-Triggered when one or multiple [Periods](../Getting_Started/Glossary.md#period) are made available in the current content.
+This event is triggered when one or multiple new [Periods](../Getting_Started/Glossary.md#period) start to be considered by the RxPlayer in the current content.

+This event mainly allows to choose the text, audio and/or video tracks as well as the audio and/or video Representations to select for those Period(s).

-This event is first sent once the Manifest has been parsed and then may be triggered again for dynamic contents upon Manifest refresh if new Periods are found.
+This event is first sent once the content is first loaded and then may be triggered gain everytime the RxPlayer is considering another `Period` of the content.

 The payload of this event is an array of object, each describing a single Period in chronological order.